← Portfolio

 Content Architecture

-Content lives in two places depending on its type.
-The writing section (/writing) is the only markdown-driven part of the site: posts are authored as .md files with YAML frontmatter, parsed by gray-matter, and rendered via remark.
-A module-level in-memory cache in src/lib/content.ts indexes all frontmatter on startup and reads full content bodies on demand.
+Long-form prose — writing posts, neighborhood-watch newsletters, and community event listings — is authored as .md files with YAML frontmatter, parsed by gray-matter, and rendered through remark.
+A module-level in-memory cache in src/lib/content.ts indexes all frontmatter at startup and reads full bodies on demand.
+Rendered HTML is injected via dangerouslySetInnerHTML — fine here because the input is mine and the pipeline is deterministic.

 Images